Home

 The 1930 census shows Roy, Delilah, first-marriage daughters Thelma and Doris, and second-marriage children Betty, Lois and Norman making their home together on Fayette Street in Saginaw, Saginaw County, MI.
 That year, Roy worked as a machinist in a foundry.
 Also in 1930, 12-year-old son Dale Wheeler did not live with his father, but rather boarded with the families of Clark and Anna Whitmore and Stanley and Ambra Kowalski in North Shade Township, Gratiot County.

-Roy may have died in March 1966 in Bay City, Bay County, MI.
-This needs to be confirmed.
+Roy died in March 1966 in Bay City, Bay County, MI.

 ~ Son Roy H. Miner ~